TerminatorIsGod/CSGORoll-Daily-Rewards-Bot/README.md

 ## Common Issues

 ### The program isn't closing itself
 Sometimes when CSGORoll has special events it will break the program and it won't close automatically.
+Create an issue or contact me on Discord: TerminatorIsGod

 ### My daily cases are no longer being collected!
 If you have moved the exe file then you need to rerun the program.